The Dukes of Stratosphear: Psonic Psunspot

-Partridge was reluctant to make another Dukes album, but to appease requests from his bandmates and Virgin Records, Psonic Psunspot (August 1987) was recorded.
+Partridge was reluctant to make another Dukes album, but to appease requests from his bandmates and Virgin Records, Psonic Psunspot was recorded in June 1987 and released that August.
 He later said that "secretly I was thinking, 'Oh god, I wish they ask for a second one, because I'd love to do another one!'"
-This time, a £10,000 budget was supplied, while Leckie returned as producer.
-It was recorded in a different studio with more modern equipment.
-Partridge said: "I think we strayed a little from the truism of old gear and old stuff.
+This time, a £10,000 budget was supplied; Leckie returned as producer.
+Recorded in a different studio with more modern equipment, Partridge reflected that "I think we strayed a little from the truism of old gear and old stuff.
 It still sounds reasonably in the ballpark."
 Originally, the running order was supposed to begin with "You're My Drug" and end with "Collideascope", but Virgin suggested flipping the sides so that "Vanishing Girl" would be the opening track.
-After the album's release, it was reported that when Brian Wilson was played its Beach Boys pastiche "Pale and Precious", he thought it was styled after Paul McCartney.
+Reportedly, Brian Wilson was played its Beach Boys pastiche "Pale and Precious" and thought it was styled after Paul McCartney rather than himself.

-Once again, the Dukes' record outsold XTC's previous album in the UK (Skylarking in this case).
-Partridge: "That was a bit upsetting to think that people preferred these pretend personalities to our own personalities… they’re trying to tell us something.
+Once again, the Dukes' record outsold XTC's previous album in the UK (Skylarking).
+Partridge considered it "a bit upsetting to think that people preferred these pretend personalities to our own personalities… they’re trying to tell us something.
 But I don’t mind because we have turned into the Dukes slowly over the years."
 Moulding likewise felt that the "psychedelic element was being more ingratiated into the pie" since 25 O'Clock.
-When issued on CD, Psonic Psunspot was combined with 25 O'Clock and given the title Chips from the Chocolate Fireball (1987).
-Acts such as Kula Shaker, the Shamen and the Stone Roses later recruited Leckie based on his production work for the Dukes.
+Both Dukes releases were combined on CD as Chips from the Chocolate Fireball (1987).
+Later neo-psychedelic acts such as Kula Shaker, the Shamen and the Stone Roses would recruit Leckie based on his work with the Dukes.